-Save in the event of termination under Sections 9.2.4 or 9.2.5, Registry will complete the registration of all Domain Names processed by Registrar prior to the effective date of such expiration or termination, provided that Registrar's payments to Registry for Fees are current and timely.
+Save in the event of termination under Sections 8.2.4 or 8.2.5, Registry will complete the registration of all Domain Names processed by Registrar prior to the effective date of such expiration or termination, provided that Registrar's payments to Registry for Fees are current and timely.

 Registrar shall immediately transfer its sponsorship of registered Domain Names to another ICANN-accredited registrar in compliance with any procedures established or approved by ICANN.
+In the case of termination under Section 8.2.1, the gaining ICANN-accredited registrar will be nominated by Registry.

 All Confidential Information of the Disclosing Party in the possession of the Receiving Party shall be immediately returned to the Disclosing Party, save that Registry shall be entitled to retain copies of such information for legal compliance, its obligations pursuant to the Registry Agreement or ICANN accreditation and/or good corporate governance.

-In the event of termination in accordance with the provisions of Sections 9.1, 9.2.1, 9.2.2, 9.2.3, 9.2.4 or 9.2.6, Registry reserves the right to immediately contact any and all Domain Name Holders to facilitate the orderly and stable transition of Domain Name Holders to other ICANN-accredited registrars.
+Except for termination in accordance with Section 8.2.5, in the event of termination, Registry reserves the right to immediately contact any and all Domain Name Holders to facilitate the orderly and stable transition of Domain Name Holders to other ICANN-accredited registrars.

 All fees owing to Registry shall become immediately due and payable.